jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 **The goal for this lesson:**

-Your supervisor has asked you to extract all the cases of sudden death in poultry in the Sulawesi Selatan region.
+Your supervisor has asked you to identify and extract all the cases in the Sulawesi Selatan region, where the species is a type of poultry, and the syndrome recorded is poultry mortality.
 S/he would like you to provide a map showing where these cases have occurred, and to create a 15 kilometre buffer around the villages in which they have occurred.

 In order to do this you will have to: